TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 Before I explain how auto-speccing works, here's why it is needed.

-:class:`Mock` is a very powerful and flexible object, but it suffers from two flaws when used to mock out objects from a system under test.
+:class:`Mock` is a very powerful and flexible object, but it suffers kutoka two flaws when used to mock out objects kutoka a system under test.
 One of these flaws is specific to the :class:`Mock` api and the other is a more general problem with using mock objects.